Description This page describes how to start your Dedicated Server in rescue mode through the Action panel in the Customer Portal.

 Perform the following steps to start your server in rescue mode:

-- Click the Server name / Manage icon for the server that you want to reboot in rescue mode.
+- Click the ID of the server that you want to reinstall.

 The Server Details page displays.